US Army sets aside convictions of 110 Black soldiers over 1917 Houston riots | KRDO

 “By setting aside their convictions and granting honorable discharges, the Army is acknowledging past mistakes and setting the record straight,” Wormuth said.
 The military branch also has set up a process for the soldiers’ relatives to get military benefits, an Army undersecretary said during a Monday ceremony.

-The historical change for the 110 convicted soldiers comes as American institutions from the Pentagon to Congress to elite universities have acknowledged the nation’s scourge of slavery and Jim Crow racism and in many cases sought to revisit its modern vestiges.
+The historical change for the 110 convicted soldiers comes as American institutions from the Pentagon to Congress to elite universities have acknowledged the nation’s scourge of slavery and Jim Crow racism and in many cases sought to revisit episodes of injustice that linger.

 The US in 1917 had just entered WWI when the Buffalo Soldiers arrived in a Houston “governed by racist Jim Crow laws” to serve at an Army construction site, Brigadier General Ronald Sullivan said Monday, according to a video of the ceremony.